 - Surfaces reflect light.
 Too much green will reflect the effect onto your actors making parts of their face or clothes disappear.

-Use Chroma Key Effect in Your Video Editor
+Use Chroma Key Feature in Your Video Editor

 Now the final part of the process – choosing the right video editing software to use Chroma Key effect in your video.
 If you’re using Windows 10, we recommend picking the top video editor, Animotica.

-- Select Chroma Key Effect and turn it on.
+Select the Chroma Key Effect and turn it on.

 Check up the detailed guide on how to apply Chroma Key effect to your video.
 (Applicable even if you use other than green background color)